Woman with blood pressure cuff looking at another woman taking her blood pressure

 How can Medicare help with blood pressure and hypertension?

-You’re eligible for blood pressure screenings at no cost during your yearly wellness visit and welcome preventative visit if you’ve got Medicare.
-Alternatively, you can access telehealth services, virtual check-ins, or e-visits, or ask your doctor or health care provider for more information.
+You’re eligible for blood pressure screenings at no cost during your yearly wellness visit, and preventative visits are welcome if you’ve got Medicare.
+Alternatively, you can access telehealth services, virtual check-ins, or e-visits, or ask your doctor or healthcare provider for more information.

 What about other insurance providers?

-To access this at no cost, you need to ensure you use a doctor that is in your provider’s preferred network.
-To find out which doctors and services are within your network, contact your health plan provider or contact one of our NC health insurance agents to find out more.
+To access this at no cost, you need to ensure you use a doctor in your provider’s preferred network.
+To find out which doctors and services are within your network, contact your health plan provider or one of our NC health insurance agents.

-What about high blood pressure no health insurance?
+What about high blood pressure and no health insurance?

-Be aware that they need to be carried out properly using the correct cuff size for your arm and by someone who knows how to use the machines to get an accurate reading.
+Be aware that they must be carried out properly using the correct cuff size for your arm and by someone who knows how to use the machines to get an accurate reading.

 What about medication and blood pressure monitors at home?